Worst Years for Cybercrime Events

 In 2019, data breaches were more severe than in most previous years.
 Numerous major data breaches worth mentioning include those at Facebook, First American Corporation, Canva, Capital One, and Truecaller.
 Hackers exposed a minimum of 100 million to almost a billion records for each mentioned company.
 Combined, over 2 billion records and pieces of personal information were exposed so far this year.

-?
-2025 2025 (MMXXV) is the current year and is a common year starting on Wednesday of the Gregorian calendar.
-It is the 2025th year of the Common Era (CE) and Anno Domini (AD) designations, the 25th year of the 3rd millennium and the 21st century, and the 6th year of the 2020s decade... read more
+2025 (MMXXV) was a common year starting on Wednesday of the Gregorian calendar.
+It was the 2025th year of the Common Era (CE) and Anno Domini (AD) designations, the 25th year of the 3rd millennium and the 21st century, and the 6th year of the 2020s decade.... read more

-?
-2001 2001 (MMI) was a common year starting on Monday of the Gregorian calendar, the 2001st year of the Common Era (CE) and Anno Domini (AD) designations, the 1st year of the 3rd millennium and the 21st century, and the 2nd year of the 2000s decade.
+2001 (MMI) was a common year that began on a Monday in the Gregorian calendar.
+It was the 2001st year of the Common Era (CE) and Anno Domini (AD) designations.
+It marked the first year of the third millennium, the 21st century, and the second year of the 2000s decade.

 2016 was the year home to two major data breaches.
 The Friend Finder Network breach impacted over 400 million accounts, revealing personal information mostly consisting of usernames and passwords.
 The MySpace breach exposed over 400 million passwords of roughly 360 million MySpace accounts (note: some MySpace accounts consisted of a second or multiple passwords).